Index

 All Statseeker API GET requests can contain both limit and {field}_sort keys.
 In combination these keys can be used to filter the contents of the response from the API.

-The limit key is primarily included for use in pagination of the response in conjunction with the offset key (see Pagination for details), and can be employed to place a limit on the number of resources returned in the response data object.
+The limit key is primarily included for use in pagination of the response in conjunction with the offset key (see Pagination for details), and can be employed to place a limit on the number of rows returned in the response data.

 Example: